AADaoud/testwebsite/README.md

 # Posts
 ---
-Hello, you can check out the website's content through the list below:
+Hello, you can check out this website's content through the list below:

 - [About](/link.md)